quicwg/base-drafts/draft-ietf-quic-tls.md

 packets even where the TLS versions offered do not include TLS 1.3.

 The secrets used for protecting Initial packets do not change during the connection, even though the destination connection ID in client Initial packets changes after receiving a Retry.
 A server that sends a Retry therefore needs to either remember the original connection ID or save the original connection ID in the Retry token.
+Because the initial connection ID is included in the server's transport parameters, the only difference is when in the packet processing this connection ID is utilized.

 {{test-vectors-initial}} contains test vectors for the initial packet encryption.